Myraas/Remote-Disk-Cleanup/README.md

    - Execute the script with administrative privileges.
    - Follow the prompts to enter the computer name and credentials for remote execution.

+## Disclaimer
+Please note that while I have taken care to ensure the script works correctly, I am not responsible for any damage or issues that may arise from its use.
+Use this script at your own risk.

 ## License
 This project is licensed under the terms of the GNU General Public License v3.0.